AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call a crowd of chess players bragging about their wins in a hotel lobby?
+What do you call a nervous javelin thrower?

-Chess nuts boasting in an open foyer.
+Shakespeare.
 <!-- JOKE-END -->